daniel5151/AC8E/README.md

   - **Default Renderer**
   - Uses `ncurses-rs` to render the display, and get user input
   - **NOTE:** Requires `ncurses` to be installed as a system library
-    - _I might port this to use a pure-rust implementation later to avoid this dependency_